YNPN CHICAGO EXECUTIVE BOARD

 RACHEL RAY (SHE/HERS)

 Rachel is a community social worker specializing in people and program management.
-In her current role as Director of Programs, she is responsible for strengthening and managing Alpha Phi Foundation’s programs, all of which uplift women's lives through leadership development, scholarship, and women's cardiac research.
-With a commitment to authentic relationship-building, she has honed skills in volunteer management, grantmaking, and fundraising.
+In her current role as Program Manager, she oversees program operations of LIFT-Chicago's site and supervises MSW students throughout their field education.
+With a commitment to authentic relationship-building, she has honed skills in volunteer engagement, training and resource development, and fundraising throughout her career..

 Rachel is also an active volunteer with Chicago Volunteer Doulas.
 She serves as a birth and postpartum doula providing birthing people in the Chicagoland area with free access to prenatal, labor, and postpartum physical and emotional support.
 Birth justice and racial equity are her passion points, so she is energized by being involved with nonprofits like CVD who are committed to eliminating healthcare disparities through advocacy, empowerment and support.